othyn/docker-compose-laravel/README.md

 | DB_PASSWORD  | secret    |

 ## Recommended Packages
 Here are a few packages that I highly recommend to take your Laravel project to the next level.
+Of course, if you want to take your self to the next level, learn anything new or even top up your skills, there is nothing better than [Laracasts](https://laracasts.com).
+That may have come off as woefully cheesy or a marketing pitch, but I don't care, its a genuinely fantastic resource that is one of the best places on the web to continually learn this industry.

 - [laravel-initializer](https://github.com/mad-web/laravel-initializer)
   - An excellent Laravel plugin that allows you to automate aspects of your Laravel environment, be it setting up a local environment from scratch or deploying to remote production environments.